Death cap / Summer/Autumn/ Deadly

 The cap is olive-brown and quite shiny, it doesnt have any warts or spots but does look fibrous towards the edge of the cap.
 Its often darker in the centre of the cap.
 Dome shaped when young and flattening with age, the edge is prone to splitting when dry.

-The gills are crowded and white, they are adnext (narrowly joined to the stem) with age the gills begin to turn more of a creamy colour
+The gills are crowded and white, they are adnexed (narrowly joined to the stem) with age the gills begin to turn more of a creamy colour.

 The base is surrounded by the white volva (egg sack)